Bogus Identities. Actual Crimes: Protect Your Customers Now

 During the pandemic, people have been forced to use digital services more than ever before.
 As a result, vendors have focused on providing a good customer experience and being empathetic to those experiencing financial difficulties.
 Due to this new environment however, synthetic fraud can hide longer in the system before being discovered.
 Increased delinquency issues along with up-ended work and living situations mask fraud attacks.
 Stay focused on preventing fraud by implementing precautionary measures and tools shared below.

 Synthetic fraud occurs when bad actors create a “fake” identity (potentially comprised of multiple real identities) to defraud organizations.
 Unlike traditional 3rd party fraud, there aren’t “victims” to claim a stolen identity.

 Because synthetic ID attacks and losses are not easily defined, many financial institutions may not recognize the problem until too late.
 You can get a false sense of security by simply comparing loss rates to industry benchmarks.
 Synthetic fraud losses may be hidden because they can appear as credit losses instead of fraud losses.

 You can get a false sense of security by simply comparing loss rates to industry benchmarks.

-Are you at risk for Synthetic Fraud?
-Start by Asking these Simple Questions
+Are you at Risk for Synthetic Fraud?
+Ask Yourself these Simple Questions

 - Have delinquency rates begun to increase relative to credit risks booked?